After giving birth, the hormones in your body change quickly.

 The colour of the blood flow is bright red at first.
 This will change to brown and eventually to a yellow or whitish colour as the uterus heals.

-It is normal to see an increase in the amount, or a darkening in the colour of the blood, if you do something strenuous.
+It's normal to have an increased amount of blood or a darkening in the colour of the blood if you have been doing something strenuous.
 This may be a sign that you need to take it easy.

 You can use a pad.
-Don't use a tampon for postnatal bleeding.
-It is safe to use tampons when your regular periods are back.
+Do not use a tampon or menstrual cup (moon cup) for postnatal bleeding.
+It is normally safe to use tampons when your regular periods are back.

-Contact your midwife, public health nurse or GP immediately if you have:
+Urgent advice: Contact your midwife, public health nurse or GP immediately if:

 Pressure or bulge in vaginal area